danak6jq/si5351-generic/README.md

 # si5351-generic
 # NO LONGER MAINTAINED; FOR REFERENCE ONLY
-# See https://github.com/etherkit/Si5351Arduino for the maintained report
+# See https://github.com/etherkit/Si5351Arduino for the maintained repo

 Generic Si5351A3 control functions